mdrachuk/lightweight/README.md

 lw serve run:dev --no-live-reload
 ```
 Otherwise every served HTML file will be injected with a javascript that polls `/__live_reload_id__`.
-The script reloads the page when value at that location changes.
+The script triggers page reload when the value at that location changes.
-That happens after regenerating the site upon change in `--source` directory.
+The `/__live_reload_id__` is changed after regenerating the site upon change in `--source` directory.

 To stop the server press `Ctrl+C` in terminal.